 Next, it was time to strip the chair down to bare bones and batting.

-I didn’t count the tacks we pulled out but there were probably about infinity or so.
+I didn’t count the tacks we pulled out but there were probably about an infinite amount.

 As I pulled the pieces off I paid close attention to the order which they went in.